Thiousi/kirby-repos/README.md

 ## To-do
 - add a way to categorize projects (blog, portfolio, one-page, app, more...)
 - improve the contribution guidelines.
 Separate into its own file.
+- add recommendations on how best to share a project.